The Flying Pigs: Language

 The shows themselves use a large lexicon of words from the 'Doric' dialect which is particular to the North East of Scotland.
 Indeed it was this use of the Lowland Scots dialect that seemed to be one of the attractions to the BBC.
 The use of Doric allows for humour to be built on the language as well as the situations and characters in the sketches.

 Influences

 One of the major influences on the group is the group Scotland the What? who, like The Flying Pigs, also formed after meeting each other at the University of Aberdeen.
-John Hardie of the Flying Pigs is the son of Scotland the What? star, William "Buffty” Hardie.
+John Hardie of the Flying Pigs is the son of Scotland the What? star, William "Buff” Hardie.
 The group cemented their reputation in the City and connection to STW? by performing at the 'Freedom of the City of Aberdeen' reception for Scotland the What?